7772/react-native-boilerplate/README.md

 # React Native Boilerplate
 React Native Boilerplate using react-navigation and redux.

-If you want to use redux-persist, Please check 'persist' branch.
+If you want to use redux-persist, Please check [persist branch](https://github.com/7772/react-native-boilerplate/tree/persist).

 ---